How To Stay Connected To Family And Friends

 Visiting Family Can Create Memories To Uphold You Through The Tough Times

 I loved visiting my grandma, especially when we would just sit and play cards for a while.
 I can still remember the family reunions at the local community center with everyone sitting out on the grass, playing baseball and eating all that amazing food that was set out on the picnic tables, or our Christmases where Santa would come to surprise everyone with a gift or two.
+Those are just some of the reasons why it’s good to stay connected to family and friends

 Today is Visit Your Relatives Day!
 It is also my wedding anniversary…a special time that brings back lots of memories of our connections to our family and friends.